-Dr. Van Meir and his colleagues have made many original contributions to cancer research.
-His team's research interest over the last 20 years has been in translational cancer research, with a major focus on neuro-oncology and more recently Ewing sarcoma and uveal melanoma.
+Dr. Van Meir and his team's research interest over the past two decades has been in translational cancer research, with a major focus on neuro-oncology and more recently Ewing sarcoma and uveal melanoma.

 Titles and Roles